adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-The script injects two buttons.
-The buttons mimic the behaviour of the native spinner by decreasing or increasing the input's value by 1.
+Notes:

+- The script prepends and appends the decrement and increment buttons respectively.
+- Clicking *increment* increases the value by 1.
+- Clicking *decrement* decreases the value by 1.

 ## 4. Choosing a flight

-Before now, we've been in the ‘gathering’ stage.
-That is we've been *gathering* the user's preferences so that we can show them flights that match those preferences.
-Now we have what we need, we can show them a list of results.
+Up to now, we've merely been collecting user's information.
+All with the goal in letting users choose a particular flight.
+Now we have what we need we can display a list of flights from which the user may choose.
 Here's how it might look:

 ![Image](./images/image.png)